4th-law/modality_template/README.md

 Fleshing out this template should leave you with a node module that can be imported into the 4th Law framework.
 The scripts you need to do this have already been included in the package.json

-The default export (and thus all functions that need to be accessible through the profile) should be included in the index.ts file.
-Any tests you want to run for validation should be inside of the profile.test.ts file, inside of the test folder.
+The default export (and thus all functions that need to be accessible through the modality) should be included in the index.ts file.
+Any tests you want to run for validation should be inside of the modality.test.ts file, inside of the test folder.

-Any non-javascript/typescript code that you need to run your profile should be included in the project folder, you will need to establish the correct linking between this code and the ts/js code that defines the module.
+Any non-javascript/typescript code that you need to run your modality should be included in the project folder, you will need to establish the correct linking between this code and the ts/js code that defines the module.

 Modalities are more complex than profiles, they have the following variables: protected \_baseType: a string variable which holds the type of modality being used, such as "DRONE" or "CAR"